JoshW17/C/README.md

 - vuln.c is a simple buffer overflow challenge that should print out ```flag.txt``` when successfully exploited.
 - wgame.c is a copy of wordle in the terminal called ```TURDEL```.
+- timer.c is a simple timer in the terminal